GLOBE, SILVER STREET

 Photo above: The Globe was used all through the 19th century for trading of hosiery.
 Here, in this early 1900s picture, carriers carts can be seen outside the pub which was still a main carriers’ post in Leicester.
 (Everards collection)

-One of Leicester’s oldest pubs, first record yet known of a deed relating to the Globe is 1718 (CJ).
+One of Leicester’s oldest pubs, possibly the oldest in Leicester still standing on its original site and name. first record yet known of a deed relating to the Globe is 1718 (CJ).

 In 1938, a gravestone set in the fireplace was uncovered by workman bearing the names of two children Thomas and Katherine Cooke and dated 1693.